In one paragraph

 YEIDA residential plot schemes have been consistently heavily oversubscribed in recent years — the number of applications received far exceeds the number of plots on offer.
 In some schemes the ratio of applicants to available plots has been in the range of 5:1 to 20:1 or higher.
 This means:

-Oversubscription is not a sign of guaranteed value.
-It reflects the fact that YEIDA keeps supply deliberately limited.
-Do not interpret high demand for applications as a signal that post-allotment resale will be easy or immediate.
+Oversubscription is not a sign of guaranteed value — do not read high demand for applications as a signal that post-allotment resale will be easy or immediate.
 The secondary market for YEIDA plots is thin and illiquid compared to apartments.

 How the computerised draw and allotment process works